Order of Lafayette: Eligibility for membership

-Activities of the Order
+Activities

 The Order participates in a number of patriotic activities, such as the annual Armistice Day Memorial Mass at Saint Vincent de Paul's R.C.
 Church held each November in New York City; the graduation convocation of the United States Military Academy at West Point, New York, where the Order of Lafayette Award is given to a distinguished graduate; social and cultural gatherings to promote and improve Franco-American relations; the annual "Massing of the Colors" ceremony each autumn, and other events.

-Insignia of the Order
+Insignia

 Membership in the Order of Lafayette entitles one to wear the order's medal and rosette.
 The medal, made by Arthus Bertrand of Paris, is a white cross pattée with a profile of Lafayette in its center, surrounded by laurel leaves.
 The rosette is worn on the lapel.

-Flag of the Order
+Flag

 The flag of the Order of Lafayette was designed by Kenneth A. Menken.
 Based on the French Tricolor, it incorporates 13 stars and the Order of Lafayette's insignia in the center.
 The flag symbolizes France's contributions to the struggle for American independence during the American Revolution, and at the same time, America's defense of freedom on French soil during two conflicts, the First and Second World Wars.